Beauty

 Going Bald as a Choice

 Rather than hiding thinning hair, shaving it off entirely is another option.
 Social acceptance of the shaved-head look has grown in recent years, and it increasingly conveys positive impressions such as "clean-cut" and "confident."
-(Books on male confidence can also be helpful)
+In many cases, shaving completely looks better than leaving patchy thinning hair.
+Books on male confidence can also be helpful.

 Summary

 AGA is a medically treatable condition, but whether to treat it is a personal choice.
-What matters is making a decision based on accurate information.
+What matters is making a decision based on accurate information, not spending large sums on treatments with hair loss claims but weak evidence.
 And remember: the amount of hair on your head does not determine your worth.

 Related articles